web-illinois/ilw-columns/README.md

 ## Accessibility Notes and Use

-Use the *reverse* attribute sparingly, as this disrupts the semantic order.
-Only use this if one of the items is marked decorative and will not be read by a screen reader
+Use the `reverse` attribute sparingly, as this disrupts the semantic order.
+Only use this if one of the items is marked decorative and will not be read by a screen reader.

+These columns will shrink down until it gets to a certain container size.
+If you have a lot of columns, be aware that these may shrink to an unacceptable size or do weird results (like you have one word per line).

 ## External References
 * https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_containment/Container_queries